XRPLF/XRPL-Standards/CONTRIBUTING.md

 The work of the XRP Ledger community is open source, collaborative, and welcoming of all contributors participating in good faith.
 [Learn more about the XRP Ledger at XRPL.org](https://xrpl.org/).

-This XRPL-Standards process is influenced by the well-established [IETF RFC process](https://www.ietf.org/standards/process/informal/).

 ## Process